PythonCoderUnicorn/Accessibility/README.md

 ## Guideline 3.2 - Predictable

-Make your content predictable without any suprises.
+Make your content predictable without any surprises.

 - have an input button with select element
 - provide submit buttons with form action in PDF forms